Direct laser interference patterning

-In materials science, direct laser interference patterning (DLIP) is a laser-based technology that uses the physical principle of interference of high-intensity coherent laser beams to produce functional periodic microstructures.
-In order to obtain interference, the beam is divided by a beam splitter, special prisms, or other elements.
-The beams are then folded together to form an interference pattern.
-Sufficiently high power of the laser beam can thus result in the removal of material at the interference maximums thanks to ablation phenomenon, leaving the material intact at the minimums.
-In this way, a repeatable pattern can be permanently fixed on the surface of a given material.
-DLIP can be applied to almost any material and can change the properties of surfaces in many technological areas with regard to electrical and optical properties, tribology (friction and wear), light absorption and wettability (e.g., which can be related to hygienic properties).
+In materials science, Direct Laser Interference Patterning (DLIP) is a laser-based technology that uses the physical principle of interference of high-intensity, coherent laser pulses to produce functional periodic microstructures.
+To achieve interference, the beam is divided by a beam splitter, specialized prisms, or other elements.
+The beams are then overlapped on amaterial surface to form an interference pattern.
+If the power of the laser beam is sufficiently high, material removal can occur at the interference maxima through processes such as remelting, evaporation and ablation, while the material at the interference minima remains mostly intact.
+In this way, a large variety of periodic patterns can be created on the surface of the material.
+Depending on the lasers used, DLIP can be applied to almost any material and can change the properties of surfaces in many technological areas with regard to electrical and optical properties, tribology (friction and wear), light absorption and wettability.

 History

 In the 1990s, Frank Mücklich learned about Martin Stutzmann's method for local crystallization of amorphous layers from him at the Technical University of Munich.
 The method he utilized was based on the interference principle using laser radiation.
 Mücklich, who had already gained intensive theoretical and experimental experience with interference phenomena during his doctorate, decided to use it by applying high laser intensity for the development of local and periodic variation of the microstructure due to metallurgical effects.
 With the help of funding he got from the Alfried Krupp sponsorship in 1997, he was able to realise this concept in the laboratories of his Chair for Functional Materials at Saarland University, by acquiring a nanosecond laser and the necessary optical equipment.

 What was noticeable in the experiments, however, was that in addition to the local metallurgical effects observed, i.e. microstructural changes in the material (like grain size distribution, orientation), also the micro-topography of the surface could be controlled.
-Furthermore, the geometry of the periodic pattern depended on the number of interfering laser beams, their angle with respect to the materia’s surface and the beam polarization.
+Furthermore, the geometry of the periodic pattern depended on the number of interfering laser beams, their angle with respect to the materia's surface and the beam polarization.
 In this way, the history of Direct Laser Interference Patterning started.